xwp/block-scaffolding-wp/readme.md

 - PHP 7.2 or later, [Composer](https://getcomposer.org) and [Node.js](https://nodejs.org) for dependency management.
 - [Docker](https://docs.docker.com/install/) or [Vagrant](https://www.vagrantup.com) with [VirtualBox](https://www.virtualbox.org) for a local development environment.

+We suggest using package managers such as [Homebrew](https://brew.sh) on MacOS and [Chocolatey](https://chocolatey.org) for Windows:

+	# Using Homebrew on MacOS
+	brew install php composer node docker docker-compose

+	# Using Chocolatey on Windows
+	choco install php composer node nodejs docker-compose

 ## Development

 1. Clone the plugin repository.